electron/electron/docs/api/browser-window.md

 ### Event: 'resize'

-Emitted when window is getting resized on all platforms.
+Emitted when window is getting resized.

 ### Event: 'move'

+Emitted when the window is getting moved to a new position.

+### Event: 'moved'

-Emitted once when the window is moved to a new position on `OSX` and emitted during the process of moving on `Linux` and `Windows`.
+Emitted once when the window is moved to a new position.

 ### Event: 'enter-full-screen'